 - Traditional Health Care FSA – Medical, dental, and vision expenses.
-Available if you are enrolled in the Synopsys HRA or Kaiser medical plans.
+Available if you are enrolled in the Kaiser medical plan.

 - Limited Purpose FSA – Dental and vision expenses only.
-Available if you are enrolled in the Synopsys HS medical plan.
+Available if you are enrolled in a Synopsys HS medical plan.